 JG Wentworth Fees: What to Expect When Getting a Quote

 JG Wentworth does not charge a flat fee.
 The cost is built into the discount rate applied to your future payments, which typically ranges from 9% to 18% depending on the transaction.
+We walk through how much JG Wentworth charges and where the cost actually sits so you can read a quote the way an insider would.

 Understanding how structured settlement pricing actually works is the single most useful skill you can bring into this process.
 We see customers get tripped up on this every week.
 They ask "what percent does JG Wentworth charge?" thinking there is a single answer like "5% origination fee."
 There is not.
 The pricing model is different.